RomeoCavazza/RomeoCavazza/README.md

 I am building a **SaaS platform for TikTok & Instagram OSINT**, and I aim to deliver impactful solutions in agile environments.
 On this GitHub, you will find some of my creations: **Revolvr Bot**, **Piscine Epitech projects**, **Linux ricing (Hyprland)**, and **no/low-code scraping pipelines**.

 ## 🧪 Currently improving in:
-⚙️ Python as main language, with growing interest in C/C++ and Rust 👩‍💻 OSINT & SaaS automation – data collection, integration, and low-code pipelines 📡 DevOps & Databases – Docker, CI/CD basics, SQL/NoSQL fundamentals
+⚙️ Python as main language, with growing interest in C/C++

+👩‍💻 OSINT & SaaS automation – data collection, integration, and low-code pipelines

+📡 DevOps & Databases – Docker, CI/CD basics, SQL/NoSQL fundamentals

 ---